1. How to book a room or a studio?

 You’ll be pleased to hear that all Union House Management student accommodations have a basic personal contents insurance cover.
 It is important for you to check this cover, so please follow the steps below to ensure you fully understand the protection provided.

 Enter in your policy number TBC on the insurer’s website online endsleigh.co.uk/reviewcover to check your policy details.
+If you do not know your Policy Number, just call the Halls Office or send us an email to get your Policy Number.

 Visit the review cover link to: